 Macomber Law, PLLC

+Detail-Oriented.
+Decisive.
 Determined.
-Decisive.
-Driven.
 High performers find a professional work environment where attention to detail and client management skills work together to serve the real property legal needs of landowners in Idaho, Montana, and Washington.
 Successful attorneys come from top schools and have a strong work ethic, commitment to the area, and respect for private property rights.
-Independence, hard work, and self-motivation are rewarded with early access to equity ownership.
+Independence, hard work, and self-motivation are appreciated and rewarded appropriately.

 The Onsite Interview

 Interviews generally are held on Fridays starting at 9:00am.
 We begin with a group interview format where all staff members introduce themselves and you have the opportunity to tell us the essentials of your candidacy.
 We want to know a little about where you came from and what your goals are for your legal career.
 Then, we break into 30-minute interviews where you can address in-depth questions to each staff member.
 For professional staff, interviews are followed by a lunch at Bardenay at Riverstone, a five-minute drive from the law office.

 One-hour training sessions twice a week formally orient the new attorney to our practice area while on-the-job mentoring by experienced attorneys addresses less formal or more urgent questions.
 In addition, Macomber Law spares no expense when it comes to Continuing Education classes.
 Attorneys are expected to attend the Federalist Society's three-day Annual Convention held in Washington D.C. in November, all expenses paid.
 In addition, other classes of particular interest will populate your calendar throughout the year.
 Macomber Law attorneys generally far exceed all requirements for CLE credits.